systemslab/popper-paper/paper/paper.md

 Once an experiment runs, the next task is to analyze and visualize results.
-Many tools can support this task, as long as a user can script the analysis and automate its execution, a tool can fit in this category.
+Many tools can support this task, as long as a user can script the analysis and automate its execution, any tool can fit in this category.

 **Tools and services**: [Jupyter](http://jupyter.org) notebooks run as a web-based application.
 It facilitates the sharing of documents containing live code (in Julia, Python or R).
-Other domain-specific visualization tools can also fit into this category.
-[Binder](http://mybinder.org) is service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers don't need to deploy web servers themselves.
+[Binder](http://mybinder.org) is service that allows one to turn a GitHub repository into a collection of interactive Jupyter notebooks so that readers do not need to deploy web servers themselves.
 Alternatives to Jupyter are [Gnuplot](http://gnuplot.sourceforge.net), [Zeppelin](http://zeppelin.apache.org) and [Beaker](http://beakernotebook.com).
 Other scientific visualization